Emilio Lussu: Return to Italy

 Lussu took part in the civil war in Spain.
 Between 1941 and 1942 he was the protagonist of the most important "episode" of the collaboration between British Special Operations Executive and Italian antifascism in exile.
-He tried to get the clearance for an antifascist uprising in Sardinia, which the SOE supported at some stage but did not receive approval from the Foreign Office.
-He returned to Italy after the armistice of 1943 when joined the Resistenza and became the secretary of Partito d'Azione for southern Italy.
-He became the leader of the left wing of Partito d'Azione and later joined forces with the Italian Socialist Party (PSI).
-After World War II he served as a Minister of Aid in the government of Ferruccio Parri and later as a minor minister in Alcide De Gasperi's government.
+He tried to get the clearance for an antifascist uprising in his home island of Sardinia, which the SOE supported at some stage but did not receive approval from the Foreign Office.
+He returned to Italy after the armistice of 1943 when joined the Italian Resistance and became the secretary of the Sardinian Action Party for southern Italy.
+He became the leader of the left wing of the party and later joined forces with the Italian Socialist Party (PSI).
+After World War II he served as the Minister for Post-War Assistance in the government of Ferruccio Parri and later as a minister without portfolio in Alcide De Gasperi's government.

-In 1964 he separated from the PSI, creating the Italian Socialist Party of Proletarian Unity (PSIUP).
+In 1964 Lussu separated from the PSI, creating the Italian Socialist Party of Proletarian Unity (PSIUP).
 Ideological differences with the political line of Partito Sardo d'Azione deepened and Lussu left Sardinia.

 Emilio Lussu died in Rome in 1975.

 Works

 Many political meanings have been drawn from Lussu's works, but his works are perhaps more important at a personal level.
 Morally and philosophically, Lussu's books reflect his need to repent, having been previously an interventista (favourable to entering the war) and a revolutionary (in Giustizia e Libertà); his works soberly describe what war, in its cruellest moments, was like for him.

 The alteration of Lussu's opinion of war is quite apparent in the range of his works: first an interventista, then the author of a manual for revolution, soon afterwards the author of a pacifist book, then again a revolutionary and a volunteer in the Spanish civil war.
-Anyway, A Year on the High Plateau combines well the repulse of the war with the bravery of the fighter.
+Anyway, One Year on the High Plateau combines well the repulse of the war with the bravery of the fighter.
 Lussu's consistency has been questioned and politics often invades evaluations of his works.